-1.2 million tonnes of food and packaging waste were prevented through the success of Phase 1.
+1.2 million tonnes of food and packaging waste was prevented through the success of Phase 1.
 The results, announced in September 2010, show that 670,000 tonnes of food waste and 520,000 tonnes of packaging were avoided across the UK between 2005 and 2009.

 This avoided waste is the equivalent of: